 - Newton: There you go again, Gal.
 If you'd let me finish, I was going to explain.
 Any object has an inertial mass, which determines its response to acceleration-making massive objects harder to speed up: $a \propto F/m{\text{intertial}}$.
-But an object also has gravitational mass which sets the strength of its coupling to the gravitational field-making massive objects heavier: $F{\text{grav}} = m{\text{grav}g}$.
+But an object also has gravitational mass which sets the strength of its coupling to the gravitational field-making massive objects heavier: $F{\text{grav}} = m{\text{grav}} g$.
 Now it so happens that an object's inertial mass is the same as ist gravitational mass.
 This particular accident leads to the result you observed and I explained. - A. Einstein: I have to jump in here.
 We know that objects fall the same way, regardless of any of their properties.
 This is the equivalence principle.
 Gravity is a unique interaction in being so democratic in its influence.
 Ike would have us believe that this is just a curious coincidence.
 But since falling is so universal, its origin is obviously best found in the very structure of space and time, not in some miraculous force.
-This is the heart of General Relativity (which by the way goes to Newton's gravity in the limit of weak fields).
+This is the heart of General Relativity (which by the way behaves the same as Newton's theory when gravity is weak).
 GR says that spacetime is "curved" and that motion in a gravity field ("falling") is a response to this curvature, much as a ball rolling on a dimpled, rubber sheet.